About the Program

 The SMRP Municipal Grant Application Guidance provides critical information on SMRP Municipal Grants including eligibility criteria, terms and conditions, and how grant funds may be used.

-- Attend a Grant Information Session
+- Play Back a Grant Information Webinar

 - Verify That You Meet Minimum Eligibility Criteria